How New Building Codes Will Transform Massachusetts Lab Buildings

 View Bio

-New energy and building codes are set to transform how life science companies and universities in MA can carry out their lab work.
+New MA building codes are set to transform how life science companies and universities can carry out their lab work.

-All lab building projects in the state—both new builds and renovations—must follow an updated set of rules on energy efficiency and chemical quantities.
-And in Boston and Cambridge, carbon reduction mandates are set to impact existing lab operations too.
+From June 30, 2025, all lab building projects in the state—both new builds and renovations—must follow an updated set of rules on chemical quantities.

 In this Q&A Adrian Walters, SMMA’s Life Science Market Leader, sets out how these changes will impact developers, companies, and universities in Massachusetts.